 You need to have 2 doses of the vaccine and to go to 2 separate appointments.

 The 1st dose of the COVID-19 vaccine should give you good protection from Coronavirus.
 But you need to have the 2 doses of the vaccine to give you longer-lasting protection.

 We have Covid vaccination centres set up in:

-- Derby – St John’s Methodist Church COVID Vaccination Centre at Birchover Way Derby DE22 2QL.
+- Derby – Derby COVID Vaccination Centre at St John’s Methodist Church, Birchover Way, Derby DE22 2QL.

-- Accrington – Accrington COVID Vaccination Centre at St James’ Old School Building, Cannon Street, Accrington BB5 2ER.
+- Accrington – Accrington COVID Vaccination Centre at ACT Centre, St James’ Old School Building, Cannon Street, Accrington BB5 2ER.